Tuesday, July 29, 2008

 Peas Pulao / Vatana Bhat

 This is one of my husband's recipe.
 During his bachelor days, he would make this vatana bhat with kadhi.
 The other day when I was busy with my studies, he made Kadhi and Vatana bhat for dinner.
 I was very surprised with the simplicity of this lovely recipe.
 It is a great comfort food for winters when one cannot eat cold curd.
 Vatana Bhat can be prepared within minutes and it is a great recipe for lunch tiffins.
-I am sending it to the “Think Spice: Think Turmeric event organized by Sudeshna
+I am sending it to the “Think Spice: Think Turmeric” event organized by Sudeshna and Sunita.

 Ingredients